deepanshs/mrsimulator/docs/user_guide/method/method.rst

     discussion on affine transformations in NMR.

-In the code below, the 3Q-MAS method described earlier is modified to include a affine matrix to perform this shear transformation.
+In the code below, the 3Q-MAS method described earlier is modified to include an affine matrix to perform this shear transformation.

 .. skip: next